opulo-inc/docs/content/en/troubleshooting/vision-pipeline-adjustment/index.md

 Computer vision used in OpenPnP takes photos from your top or bottom camera, and then passes it through a "Pipeline" of steps to identify what is in the image.
 Steps fall into a few categories:

 1. Manipulating the photo to make it easier for the computer to identify parts of the photo.
-For example: xxx
+For example: `Threshold`.
 2. Identifying certain elements of the photo.
-For example: xxx
+For example: `DetectCirclesHough`.
 3. Showing you more information on the screen so that you can build, debug, and tweak the pipeline.
-For example xxx
+For example: `DrawCircles`.

-Because each of these kinds of steps live together in the pipeline, it can be a little confusing at first figuring out what each step does and why they're included in the pipeline.
+Because each of these kinds of steps live together in the pipeline, it can be a little confusing trying to decode how each stepworks and what they're for.

 Each step of the pipeline has "parameters" that control its function.
-For example, the XXXXexportdebug step will ask you for a file path on your computer to use when saving a debug image.
-Another more typical example is the Threshold step, which will use a Threshold parameter to pick which parts of your image will become white, and which will become black.
-For normal use we expect that you should be able to just tune the parameters for the steps in the default pipeline, rather than add new steps.
+For example, the `ImageWriteDebug` step will ask you for a parts of a file name to use when saving a debug image.
+Another more typical example is the `Threshold` step, which will use a `threshold` parameter to pick which parts of your image will become white, and which will become black.

+When editing your vision pipeline, you should be able to start with simply tuning the parameters for the steps in the default pipeline.
+As you get more experienced, and if you're setting up more complicated placement jobs, you may need to add more steps to the pipeline to fine tune it for your needs.

 ### Pipeline Organization

-As of the OCTOBERORWHATEVER update, OpenPnP added the "Vision" tab in the Machine Configuration section.
+As of the `2022-08-01_18-07-09.2a36a8d` update, OpenPnP added the "Vision" tab in the Machine Configuration section, which lets you create more specific pipelines for unique scenarios.
 This lets you define multiple pipelines for different kinds of computer vision operations.
-This lets you handle identification of different PCB components differently if you're not able to build a single pipeline to accomidate them all.
+This lets you handle identification of different PCB components differently if you're not able to build a single pipeline to accommodate them all.
 This adds more functionality, but can be confusing when getting started.
 In general we recommend having four main pipelines to get started (when doing the FTP and beyond):

 1. Finding your homing fiducial (Top Camera)
 2. Finding the fiducial marks on your PCBs (Top Camera)